Tag Archives: Jessica Powers

 Come down to me, my beautiful unknown.

 “My Beautiful unknown”.
 Our world is beautiful, but unknown, surprising, with variations that bring “anguish or elation.”
-Religious people should acknowledge this, since they believe in God who lives “in his surprise and variation”, but unfortunately we can make God too small.
+People of faith know this, since they believe in God who lives “in his surprise and variation”, but unfortunately we can make God too small.
 We “think like humans do.”
-The Book of Genesis describes our common home, complex, “willed by God in His wisdom.”

-The Genesis account and the rest of the Bible deserve a search for their wisdom.
-I know there’s a new story that science tells, but Genesis and the Bible were there first.
-We should listen to that story too.
+The Genesis account, which we just finished reading recently and the rest of the Bible, deserve a search for their wisdom.
+I know there’s a new story that science tells, but the scriptures were there first.
+We should listen to their special wisdom..

 Abraham, The Unwavering Nomad

-We call Abraham “Our father in faith” in our 1st Eucharistic Prayer.
+We reading the story of Abraham in our lectionary this week.
+He is called “Our father in faith” in our 1st Eucharistic Prayer.
 That’s because Abraham believed when God called him to leave his own land and go to a land he did not know.
 He believed in God’s call.

-A pastoral nomad, sometimes settling down but then moving on.
-Abraham was on the move, on the way to a permanent home.
+A pastoral nomad who settled down and then moving on.
+Abraham moved on to a permanent home.
 That’s us too.
 Abraham trusted in God rather than in himself.
-As an old man, he believed God who said he would generate a child.
+As an old man, he believed God who said he would have a child.
+His wife Sarah was old too.

 The great patriarch was tested.
 Faith grows through testing.
 Abraham’s greatest test came when God asked him to sacrifice his only son Isaac.